metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 # ISSUES

-Enabling lexically scoped features (ie `use feature "say"`) is only in the block it used in.
+Enabling lexically scoped features (i.e. `use feature "say"`) is only in the block it used in.
 Unfortunately that means that features enabled in an init block will not be active in subsequent blocks.
 The inject or use option would need to be utilised to achieve this currently.